-In normal operation, this warning light comes on when the key is turned to "ON", and goes off after traveling at a speed of 10 km/h (6 mi/h) or higher.
+In normal operation, the ABS warning light comes on when the vehicle is turned on and goes off after traveling at a speed of 10 km/h (6 mi/h) or higher.
 If the ABS warning light:

-- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher
+does not come on when the vehicle is turned on

+• does not go off after traveling 10 km/h (6 mi/h)

-The ABS may not work correctly.
-If any of the above occurs, have a Yamaha dealer check the system as soon as possible.
-(See page 3-27 for an explanation of the ABS.)
+comes on or flashes while riding then the ABS (3-27) may not work correctly.
+If any of the above occurs, have a Yamaha dealer check the vehicle as soon as possible.

-If the ABS warning light does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher, or if the warning light comes on or flashes while riding, the brake system reverts to conventional braking.
+If the ABS warning light does not go

+off after traveling at a speed of 10 km/h (6 mi/h) or higher, or if the warning light comes on or flashes while riding, the brake system reverts to conventional braking.
 If either of the above occurs, or if the warning light does not come on at all, use extra caution to avoid possible wheel lock during emergency braking.
 Have a Yamaha dealer check the brake system and electrical circuits as soon as possible.